natgo/wt-wiki-scraper/wikitext-transpiled/ground/Swingfire.md

 [[File:Swingfire_FlankPreventions.jpg|thumb|360x360px|right|An example of why should never fire secondary launcher immediately: another enemy nearby the first target.{{Break}} Consider curving missiles horizontally, that way hitting enemies behind buildings and in uncomfortable situations like this.]]

 It's very tempting to fire the second launcher immediately in case of a miss, but if alone the player should let the first launcher to reload at least half-way before firing again, so the Swingfire won't get overrun if missing again.
 If they are already rushing towards the Swingfire - fire at will.
-This is very important against fast targets like the commonly found German tanks [[Leopard (Family)|Leopards]] and [[Ru 251]] or the Soviet [[T-54/55 (Family)]].
+This is very important against fast targets like the commonly found German tanks [[Leopard 1 (Family)|Leopard Is]] and [[Ru 251]] or the Soviet [[T-54/55 (Family)]].

 In RB, it's possible to destroy planes with missiles, achieving "unguided" reward.
 It's not recommended to do in AB, since planes there can do unrealistic manoeuvres without damaging themselves into the ground or ripping their wings off.
 Helicopters can be shot down with 4 km range ATGM, but remember that Swingfire missile is the rather slow and cautious pilot will just dodge the shot.
 Soviet helicopters like the [[Mi-4AV]] provide a rather easy frag thanks to their huge size; their Falanga ATGM is also ranged up to 4 km therefore the possibility of sniping it with the Swingfire is possible.